isRadata/PhilzCoffeeData/README.md

   3. Data Visualization in Data Google Studio.
 Import clean data set into data google studio to visualize data.
 The dashboard with this cleaned data can be found          here: https://datastudio.google.com/reporting/b2b8bf63-c7ab-4327-963f-c09715bc1a11

-So, does my husband spend exobitantly at Philz Coffee?
+So, does my husband spend a lot at Philz Coffee?